Affiliate links on Android Authority may earn us a commission. Learn more.

 Software: Simple mode vs Gamer mode

-When Asus made the Zenfone 6, it completely redesigned its launcher to be minimalistic.
-The launcher was closer to stock Android, but added a few features useful to users, like built-in screen recording.
-Asus later gave the ROG Phone 2 that same minimal launcher as an option.
+ASUS completely redesigned its launcher to be minimalistic during 2019.
+The launcher was closer to stock Android but added a few features useful to users, like built-in screen recording.
+ASUS later gave the ROG Phone 2 that same minimal launcher as an option.
 Now it’s back with the ROG Phone 3.

 When you set up the phone, you’re met with four distinct styles for your launcher.
-There are three different ROG themes built-in, each with its own aggressive-looking, gamer-y wallpapers and icons.
-You’ll also get an option for the Classic theme, which is the minimalistic version of ZenUI you’ll find on the Zenfone 6, now called Asus Launcher.
-While the themes don’t change the functionality of the phone, some, like the one called Quantum Infinity Core, will animate and change color when you enter X Mode.
+There are three different ROG themes built-in, each with its own aggressive-looking, gamer-y wallpapers, and icons.
+You’ll also get an option for the Classic theme, the minimalistic version of ZenUI you’ll find on the Zenfone 6, now called ASUS Launcher.
+While the themes don’t change the phone’s functionality, some, like the one called Quantum Infinity Core, will animate and change color when you enter X Mode.

-Back again this year are the Air Triggers that we saw in older ROG Phones.
+Back again with the ROG 3 are the Air Triggers that we saw in older ROG Phones.
 These are touch-sensitive spots on the chassis that allow you to map touch inputs to the sides of your device.
-This year Asus took them further and added even more functionality.
-Asus broke the triggers into two partitions on either side, giving you unique settings for up to four virtual buttons with a tap.
-Moreover, there are now settings for slide and swipe gestures as well, giving you up to eight different functions.
-As a friend of mine who plays a lot of Fornite Mobile put it, “That’s OP as hell.”
+This year ASUS took them further and added even more functionality.
+ASUS broke the triggers into two partitions on either side, giving you unique settings for up to four virtual buttons with a tap.
+Moreover, there are now settings for slide and swipe gestures, giving you up to eight different functions.
+As a friend of mine who plays a lot of Fornite on mobile put it, “That’s OP as hell.”